Zulko/composer-timelines/README.md

 # Composer timelines

-<center><img src='./docs/screenshot.png'/></center>

 This web app (live [here on Github pages](https://zulko.github.io/composer-timelines/)) displays timelines of events and works for selected composers.
-Ever wondered what Haydn was about when Mozart composed his first symphony, what Wagner was brewing when Bizet released Carmen, or what was happening in the world the year Chopin released his Etudes?
+Ever wondered what Verdi was up to when Puccini composed his first opera?
 This app is for you!

-The project relies extensively on ChatGPT/GPT4 for data collection - see [this write-up](https://github.com/Zulko/composer-timelines/blob/main/docs/write-up.md) for details.
+It relies extensively on ChatGPT/GPT4 for building an event database from Wikipedia, which makes it extremely easy to add a new composers, in 3 minutes and 2c of OpenAI credit (see [this write-up](https://github.com/Zulko/composer-timelines/blob/main/docs/write-up.md))

+<center><img src='./docs/screenshot.png'/></center>

 ## Adding/requesting more composers